groundwater-modeling-Spring2020/Course_Materials/FInal_Project/Readme.md

 Water is provided for irrigation from a well that is completed in the top layer at row 12 and column 14.
 The pumping rate is equal to the crop water demand plus 20% for excess irrigation plus 30% for irrigation inefficiency.
 For wheat, the pumping rate is 0.004 *0.125 * (1.0+0.2+0.3) * 2000 * 2000 = 3000 m3/day).
 The resulting pumping rates are: 3000; 4500; and 6000 m3/day for wheat, pistachios, and cotton, respectively.

 Add two ‘monitoring wells’ to monitor the transient conditions.
-Both should be in layer one, one at [25000, 25000] and the other at [12500, 12500].
+Both should be in layer one, one at [25000, 25000] and the other at [12500, 12500]

 For simplicity, we will consider a year to be comprised of 12 30-day months.

+Hint after convertint well locations they should be indexed in Python as follows:
+[layer, row, col]
+- Aquaseca [2, 29, 37]
+- Ag well [0,38, 12]
+- Monitoring well 1 [0, 25, 24]
+- Monitoring well 2 [0, 37,12]

 ____
 <a name="scenarios"></a>